-Kinzie Trompak may be young, but this associate field marketing manager for HubSpot sounds like an experienced digital marketer when she talks about aligning sales and marketing.
+Kinzie Trompak may be young, but this associate field marketing manager for HubSpot sounds like an experienced digital marketer when she talks about aligning sales and marketing (also known as RevOps).
 Speaking at a Research Triangle HubSpot User Group, Kinzie shared some best practices to leverage HubSpot during lead generation activities.

 Traditional marketers view their activities as a funnel, where a customer is simply the outcome of a number of marketing activities.
 However, HubSpot views the entire customer engagement as a “flywheel” which spins continuously and uses the momentum of satisfied customers to drive referrals and repeat sales.